Social Action, Responsive Engagement, Advocacy

 - Full Program: April 15, 2021

 Master of Social Work Program Overview

-The foundation - designed for those with a bachelor's degree but who do not hold the baccalaureate degree in social work.
+The foundation - designed for those with a bachelor's degree but who do not hold the baccalaureate degree in social work completed within the last five years.
 The curriculum consists of 30 credit hours and prepares one for generalist practice with individuals, families, communities and organizations.

 The advanced - built upon the foundation curriculum and prepares students for direct or indirect practice categorized concentrations.